frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 that He must have learned from Joseph.

-After the birth of Christ, in the second dream, the angel tells Joseph, "Get up, take the child and His Mother and flee into Egypt, and remain there until I tell you" (Matt.
+After the birth of Christ, in the second dream, the angel tells Joseph, "Get up, take the child and his mother and flee into Egypt, and remain there until I tell you" (Matt.
 2:13).

 God treats Joseph pretty roughly.
 If ever we were to feel that God has